-Judy Qiu is an assistant professor of Computer Science at Indiana University.
-Her general area of research is in data-intensive computing at the intersection of Cloud and HPC multicore technologies.
+Judy Qiu is an associate professor of Intelligent Systems Engineering at Indiana University.
+Her area of research is in data-intensive computing at the intersection of Cloud and high performance computing (HPC) multicore technologies.
 This includes a specialization on programming models that support iterative computation, ranging from storage to analysis which can scalably execute data intensive applications.
-Her research has been funded by NSF, NIH, Microsoft, Google, and Indiana University.
-She is the recipient of a NSF CAREER Award in 2012, Indiana University Trustees Award for Teaching Excellence in 2013-2014, and Indiana University Outstanding Junior Faculty Award in 2015.
+Her research has been funded by NSF, NIH, Intel, Microsoft*, Google*, and Indiana University.
+She is the recipient of a NSF CAREER Award, Indiana University Trustees Award for Teaching Excellence, and Indiana University Outstanding Junior Faculty Award.

 The Indiana University Intel® Parallel Processing Center (Intel® PCC) is a multi-component interdisciplinary center.
 The focus of the center is grand challenges in high performance simulation and data analytics with innovative applications, and software development using the Intel® architecture.
 Issues of programming productivity and performance portability will be studied.